CS411DSO-SU25/cs411-academicworld-dashboard/README.md

     The “Update Research Interests” button in Widget 6 (`widget6.py`, function: `update_research_interests`) triggers updates across all databases.

 - **Intelligent and Dynamic Dropdown Menus in the Search Bar:**
   The search bar dropdowns automatically filter options based on user input, auto-select when there’s only one match, and enable/disable related dropdowns dynamically.
-Dropdown choices for keywords, faculty, and universities are context-sensitive and update based on other selections—improving the user experience and making searching faster and less error-prone.
+Dropdown choices for keywords, faculty, and universities are context-sensitive and update based on other selections improving the user experience and making searching faster and less error-prone.
   - **Why it’s useful/cool:**
     Streamlines the search process, avoids invalid selections, and reduces user confusion.
   - **How it was implemented:**